 Certificate in Organic Horticulture

-Study programme endorsed by Garden Organic
+The study programme is endorsed by Garden Organic.

 To achieve a B.E.S.T.
 Certificate in Organic Horticulture you must successfully complete a minimum of eight modules.

-Three modules are compulsory, and you can choose any five others to complete your Certificate.
+and you can choose any five others to complete your Certificate.

 There is NO EXTRA CHARGE if you want to study more than eight.

 What is covered?

 How is it delivered and assessed?

 Delivery is online, assessment is of coursework which you upload for your tutor's comments and by multiple choice questions online.